wp-plugins/booking/readme.txt

 10. **Calendar Skins**.
 Select calendar skin for better fitting to your site design.

 == Changelog ==
+= 5.0.2 =
+* Features and issue fixings in All versions:
+ * Fix CSS reseting padding and maring in calendar.css file for the calendar table to prevent conflicts with some WP themes.
+ * Fix issue of possible JavaScript error "SyntaxError: symbol is not a legal ECMA-262 octal constant", when selecting the start month of availability calendar for the booking shortcode lower then 10.
+* Personal / Business Small / Business Medium / Business Large / MultiUser versions features:
+ * Set **day titles** in Calendar Overview mode as **links for setting start date** of booking listing.
+(Personal, Business Small/Medium/Large, MultiUser)
+ * **Edit booking link** in mouse over tooltip at Calendar Overview admin page.
+(Personal, Business Small/Medium/Large, MultiUser)
+ * Redirect to the exact previous page, after booking editing, where user was before.
+(Personal, Business Small/Medium/Large, MultiUser)
+ * Fix issue of submitting booking form  for the several calendars of different booking resources.
+(Business Medium/Large, MultiUser)
+ * Fix issue of showing sometimes Warning: Invalid argument supplied for foreach() in ../biz_m.php on line 638 (Business Medium/Large, MultiUser)
+ * Fix issue of not showing the booking dates in calendar, if booking shortcode is contain empty "agregate" parameter, like this: agregate='' (Personal, Business Small/Medium/Large, MultiUser)

 = 5.0.1 =
 * Fixed of incorrect saving checkbox data.
 * Customization of booking shortcode for **setting specific week day(s)** as the **start day of selection in calendar**, for the specific **season filter**.
 (Business Medium/Large, MultiUser)